ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

-I will rewrite the entire application to be less prone for issues, as well as more modular.
+I will rewrite the entire application to be less prone to issues, as well as more modular for plugins etc...

+Depending on the amount of schoolwork the ETA is about 1-2 months (1/5/2023)